 In this case, the decision to partner with other providers has helped Steve and his team to form connections that will last far past the pandemic.

-Monoclonal antibody treatment is one of the most important breakthroughs in the age of COVID-19.
+Monoclonal antibodies are one of the most important breakthroughs in the age of COVID-19.
 It has the potential to save millions of lives, but it can’t be done without the right people or the right tools behind it.
-The most innovative independent pharmacists are looking to break ground on monoclonal antibody treatment 一 and they are relying on the most innovative software system, PioneerRx, to help them do it.
+The most innovative independent pharmacists are looking to break ground on monoclonal antibodies 一 and they are relying on the most innovative software system, PioneerRx, to help them do it.

 If you are interested in learning more about monoclonal antibody treatment, head over to Health Park Pharmacy’s website and look for the mAb information sheet, which offers monoclonal antibody guidelines, potential talking points, and screening questions for patients.